perseids-project/imgspect/README.md

 I'm realizing I should breakout lites into their own class.
 Things are starting to get a bit unruly...
 Started work on the output window.

+Okay let me regroup my thoughts here.

+The drop down menu should be a slide-up menu.
+It's bettter to cover the tools than the main draw area.

+I need to breakout lites into their own class and make sure that DOM manipulations to imgbits make their way back to the lite class.
+One stop shopping is necessary.

+Each imgbit should have a little delete button.
+Things should be reorganized accordingly.
+If deletes happen anywhere in the lite array then an array may not be the best way of storing them all...
+Hmmmm...